 For doing any of high profile projects, one need to understand the basic functions of PI.
 That is why we are here, we will be teaching all the basic functionalities of Raspberry Pi in these tutorials.
 In each tutorial series we will discuss one of functions of PI.
 By the end of tutorial series you will be able to do high profile projects by yourself.
 Check these for Getting Started with Raspberry Pi and Raspberry Pi Configuration.

 In this tutorial of PI series, we will understand the concept of writing and executing programs on PYTHON.
 We will start with Blink LED using Raspberry Pi.
-Blinky is done by connecting an LED to one of GPIO pins of PI and turning it ON and OFF.
+Raspberry Pi LED Blink is done by connecting an LED to one of GPIO pins of PI and turning it ON and OFF.
+After learning the basics of Raspberry Pi, you can move on its high end applications, which we have covered in our dedicated Raspberry Pi section and can also check basics by following interfacing a button with Raspberry Pi, Raspberry Pi PWM tutorial, using DC motor with Raspberry Pi etc.

 We will discuss a bit about PI GPIO Pins before going any further,